evhan55/ploma/README.md

 ##### Getting Started
 *Best used on a Wacom Cintiq 13HD*
+*Check with Dan Amelang for color consistency across screens*

 1. Open `index.html` in a browser
 2. Use mouse or Wacom input device to draw on canvas